nampham720/csci3055u-project-template/README.md

   }
 }
 ```
-However, imagine the case of 10 car objects that we want to deploy the struct, we can write a template with [Stencil](https://github.com/stencilproject/Stencil):
+Finally, we can write a template with [Stencil](https://github.com/stencilproject/Stencil):
 ```swift
 {% for type in types.structs %}
 extension {{ type.name }} : Equatable {}